stefaandesmet2003/ArduinoProjects/DCC/README.md

   --> and no way to steal it back ??
 - loc stolen notification on local UI
 - appstub clean-up
-- there is an issue in programming mode : JMRI polls too fast, and results in communication errors (rs485c RxBuffer overflow?), and it stops the programming
 - modify timing for short detection on programming track at startup
 --> when the accessory decoder is powered from DCC, the inrush current on the 470uF smoothing capacitor is seen as a short on the programming track, and the programming is aborted
 --> timing for short detection is too tight